grscheller/scheller-linux-archive/README.md

 during the late 1980's and early 1990's.
 I didn't obtain any sort of proficiency until the late 1990's when I did software configuration management at Lucent Microelectonics, soon to become Agere Systems.
-Currently, I am research scientist at Air Force Research Laboratories where I help fellow scientists and engineers refactor MATLAB and Python code.
+Currently, I am a research scientist at Air Force Research Laboratories where I help fellow scientists and engineers refactor MATLAB and Python code.
 I am also a Functional Programming enthusiast/hobbiest trying